He was once a bouncer at a nightclub. He admits to accidental cursing. And drives an old car.

 Pope Francis himself even said “The pope is a man who laughs, cries, sleeps calmly and has friends as everyone else.
 A normal person.”

 A normal person.
 That struck a chord with me.
-I’m usually not one to apply labels such as “normal” – but a “normal” person has went from unknown across the world to Pope and to Man of the Year in less than 12-months.
+I’m usually not one to apply labels such as “normal” – but a “normal” person has went from unknown across the world to Pope and to Person of the Year in less than 12-months into his role.

 And he is doing it by…being himself.
 An authentic and genuine leader.